-Example of different context; the same aid can be a buoy that is removed from the water at the end of each navigation season, where the buoy equipment have an MRN as a serial number and since there is different equipment used each navigation season these serial number MRN IDs can be viewed as different MRN IDs for the same aid in a different context.
+As an example of a different context, the same aid can be a buoy that is removed from the water at the end of each navigation season, where the buoy equipment has an MRN as a serial number and since there is different equipment used each navigation season these serial number MRN IDs can be viewed as different MRN IDs for the same aid in a different context.

-Example of different domain; a given ship where there is one MRN for the ships IMO number, one MRN for the ships MMSI number and one MRN for the ship's allocated VTS track ID.
-The same ship has three IDs for different domains; IMO number domain, MMSI number domain and VTS track domain.
+As an example of a different domain, a given ship where there is one MRN for the ships IMO number, one MRN for the ship's VTS track ID.
+The same ship has three IDs for different contexts; IMO number domain, MMSI number domain and VTS track domain.